 Are Snapdragons Perennials or Annuals?

 Depending on your climate, they are generally short-lived tender perennials that are grown as annuals.
 Here in New Jersey, they are grown as annuals.
-I start mine from seed every year, they bloom in spring, summer, and fall.
-They seem to tolerate a light frost but are done shortly after as the temps dip and we get a good freeze.
+I start mine from seed every year, they bloom in late spring, summer, and fall.
+They seem to tolerate a light frost but are done shortly after the temps dip and we get a good freeze.

 A close-up view of delicate pink snapdragons with soft white accents, nestled among lush green leaves, presenting a tender display of floral beauty